-- There is no formal assessment of the compulsory Methods and Approaches course (as outlined on page 12). - Many of the SSRMC courses (page 13) are assessed and the results of these, if known, should be entered in the progress log before it is submitted for the registration assessment. - Some SSRMC options are not formally assessed.
-If you have taken either one or two such courses, you are expected to write one 2000-3000 word essay on the value of the training for your own research.
-(In other words, even if both of the SSRMC courses you take are not formally assessed, you are still only expected to write one essay).
-This should be submitted to your primary supervisor.
-The supervisor is not expected to give you a mark for the essay, though they have been encouraged to provide some feedback.
-The purpose of this exercise is not to test you on the contents of the course but rather to serve as a way of identifying the relevance of it for your research. - If you have taken non-SSRMC options that are not formally assessed, you may write your 2000-3000 word essay on issues that arise from them.
+- There is no formal assessment of the compulsory Methods and Approaches course (as outlined on page 14). - Many of the SSRMP courses (page 15) are assessed and the results of these, if known, should be entered in the progress log before it is submitted for the registration assessment. - Some SSRMP and non-SSRMP options are not formally assessed.
+You are still expected to enter these courses in the progress log as a way of identifying the relevance of it for your research.

 The registration assessment usually takes between one and two hours.
-It consists of a short presentation by the candidate of the aims and methods of the study, and the hypothesis/research question or anticipated argument(s).
+It consists of a short presentation by the candidate, of the aims and methods of the study, and the hypothesis/research question or anticipated argument(s).
 In the subsequent discussion, the assessors must satisfy themselves that the project of the candidate is relevant and viable, offering the prospect of original discovery.
 They also review the methodology, including where relevant the choice of case studies, and consider the knowledge of the candidate of the relevant literature.